 Rome.
 The Eternal City.
 A place so stuffed with history that they’ve had to layer it, like a cake, sandwiched atop itself.
 Everywhere you look, history piles upon history, from thousands of years ago to the present day, all jostling for space in the city, and time on your itinerary.
 It’s one of my favourite cities in Europe, and definitely one to add to your to-do list if you’re visiting Italy!

-The problem is, if you only have a couple of days to spend here, say a weekend, you might be a little perplexed as to where to start, and how to get the most out of your visit, particularly if it’s your first time.
+The problem is, if you only have a couple of days to spend in Rome, say a weekend, you might be a little perplexed as to where to start, and how to get the most out of your visit, particularly if it’s your first time.

-In today’s post I’m going to suggest one way to get the most out of your time, see the essentials, learn the history, and even get to grips with pasta making while you’re there!
+In today’s post I’m going to suggest one way to get the most out of your time, see the essentials, learn the history, and even get to grips with pasta making while you’re there – by taking some detailed walking tours that will cover the essential parts of the city!

 Let’s see what we did with Walks of Italy, and why it would make a great introduction to Rome.